The support we provide

 Outward provides supported housing for young people aged between 17 and 25 in Hackney through a contract with the London Borough of Hackney.
 Working closely with Hackney’s Children and Families team, our aim is to provide a safe and supportive home for care leavers, young unaccompanied asylum seeking children (UASC) and young people at risk of homelessness.

-There are 6 schemes within the service, some with shared facilities and a bedroom for each resident for more vulnerable young people who need greater levels of presence from colleagues, and 2 schemes with self-contained flats for young people who have lower needs and are almost ready to live independently.
+There are 6 schemes within the service, some with shared facilities and a bedroom for each resident for more young people who need greater levels of presence from colleagues, and 2 schemes with self-contained flats for young people who have lower needs and are almost ready to live independently.
 The schemes are located in Hackney Downs, Hackney Wick, Homerton and Clapton.

 The aims of our support